davebenson/doom4-walkthrough/README.md

 Checkpoint.

-Now, pick up loot and search around for the Field Drone (it was visible before so it may be on the map).
+Now, pick up loot and search around for the FIELD DRONE 10.1, SECRET 10.2 (it was visible before so it may be on the map).

 Proceed to the next fight:  the target will be a gated-off green teleporter, but some demons will distract you en-route.